arbitraryexecution/forta-uma-suite/README.md

   - Metadata field contains VotingToken contract address, caller address, and transaction hash
   - Must have traces enabled for this to operate correctly

+- AE-UMA-DISPUTE
+  - Fired when a liquidation can be disputed
+  - Severity is always "medium"
+  - Type is always set to "suspicious"
+  - Metadata field contains position price, scaled price, and liquidation data

 ## Test Data

 To run all the tests for this agent, use the following command: `npm run test`